plone/volto/docs/source/configuration/validation.md

 ```

 It does not need to be tied to any field `type` or `widget` definition.
-It runs in addition to all the above, so it complements the normal validators if any apply.
+It runs in addition to all the above, so it complements the other validators if any apply.

 ## Volto's default validators